Tycale/network_seminar/student_feedback.md

 ### Lessons learned
 * To improve:
-    - For the most part yes, the measurements and their explanations are clear and allow for the results to be easily reused by other researchers.
-However, I have trouble seeing the advantage of websockets over simple TCP.
+    - Advantage of websockets over simple TCP.
 I suppose there are some, but they are never mentionned in the paper.

 ### Bibliography
 * To improve: